 In 1975, Dee Salter and Scott Walker started riding at the famed "Silver Acres Riding Academy" in St. Catharines, ON. under the tutelage of the Boyt Family and Rosemary Milne.
-Soon after, Scott moved on to professional horseman and Judge, Brian Henderson, where he schooled for 12 years.
+Soon after, Scott joined professional horseman and judge Brian Henderson, where he schooled for 12 years.
 Dee became a top student of International Judge, and top professional horse-woman, Bobbie Reber.
 An illustrious junior career saw success in the pony, hunter, jumper and equitation rings.
-Catch riding and training with Bobbie Reber, Doug Hood and Randy Cole, Dee set her sights on the USA and trained with Missy Clarke; herself a product of the famed US Chef d'Equipe George Morris.
+Catch-riding and training with Bobbie Reber, Doug Hood and Randy Cole, Dee set her sights on the USA and trained with Missy Clarke, herself a product of the famed US Chef d'Equipe George Morris.

 After formally meeting in 1991, Scott and Dee started Forest Hill Farm in 1992 in the beautiful Niagara Region.
-1992 -2002 was an incredible run for the team that saw thousands of miles travelled, hundreds of shows, and dozens of Royal, National and Zone Champions.
+The years 1992 -2002 was an incredible run for the team which produced dozens of Royal, National and Zone Champions.

 In 2002, after the birth of their son Sam, they made a family decision to move north.
-Recently, they completed the construction of their brand new training facility on the border of King and Caledon, only 8 minutes from EMG in Palgrave; site of the 2015 Pan American Games.
+The Walkers purchased the current location in Caledon, on the border with King, and constructed their brand new training facility on Castlederg Sideroad.
+Their barn is located only 8 minutes from EMG showgrounds in Palgrave, the site of the jumping competition for the 2015 Pan American Games.

 Scott and Dee Walker strive daily to maintain the championship level at which Forest Hill operates.
-As one of the premiere "show barns" in Canada, they have developed a highly successful system of training; achieving success at all levels of riding, showing and investing.
+As one of the premiere "show barns" in Canada, they have developed a highly successful system of training, achieving success at all levels of riding, showing and investing in the development of their clients.
 The results speak for themselves.
-Weekly, Circuit, Zone and Royal Champions, are evidence of the methods they successfully employ.
+Weekly Circuit, Zone and Royal Champions are evidence of the succesful methods they employ.

 9579 Castledurg Road.
 Caledon, ON